ZiadMansourM/safe-sity/README.md

 `If you torture the data long enough, it will confess` - Ronald H. Coase.
 We can open these precious data for researchers to find patterns.
 One of them might be for climate: by calculating the percantage of routes taken by a private car that could have been taken by public transportation and how that could have affected the environment.

+## What will be implemented from scratch:
+- [ ] Algorithm to take a picture of a car number plates as input and output plates number and car type.
+- [ ] Backend to safely store data and seperate confidential data of diplomatic cars for example.
+- [ ] "Bonus" Auto judge based on car fines, to check if it is was fair.

 ## Store in DB Info about Car , Time, Location